 • Tentative launch of the Spanish Ingenio satellite, an optical satellite with 2.5m resolution built by Airbus.

-• Tentative launch of the Spanish Paz satellite, a SAR satellite with 1m resolution also built by Airbus.
+• Planned launch of the Spanish Paz satellite, a SAR satellite with 1m resolution built by Airbus.

 • Planned launch of the first CSO satellite.

 • Planned launch of the first German SARah satellite, the follow-on system to SAR-Lupe.
 It will be joined by two passive SAR satellite flying in formation with it.

 • Planned launch of the first of two Italian Cosmo-Skymed 2nd Generation (CSG) satellites.

 Planned launch of the first Falcon Eye satellite, a Pleiades-derived system built jointly built Airbus and TAS for the United Arab Emirates.
 The sale put the French industry in competition with US manufacturer Lockheed Martin.
 Politics played an important role in the contract, as US shutter control was cited as a reason for the French win.
 ITAR issues almost killed the French offer, and had to be resolved at presidential level between France and the US.
 Resolution is probably around 35cm.

 • Planned launch of CERES, a constellation of 3 formation-flying satellites with radio and radar emitter detection, identification and location capabilities.
 Contrary to its predecessor electronic intelligence satellites, it will be the first designed for operational use by the armed forces.

 • Planned launch of the first of 4 next-gen, high-resolution commercial satellites operated by Airbus.
 They will provide two revisits per day, will have a 30cm resolution, and will use the EDRS data relay satellites for almost instant tasking and data download, making them extremely useful in crisis situations.